Census Dots

 Native American/Other

-Of the 406 places in North Dakota, Milnor is the 89th most populous.
+Milnor is ranked the 88th most populous place in North Dakota, out of 406 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Milnor was ranked the 89th most populous place in the 2020 Census.

 Milnor's White Population